apiaryio/api-blueprint/examples/Real World API.md

 NOTE: This document is a **work in progress**.

----

-# Posts
+# Group Posts
-In this section we will discuss App.net posts.
+This section groups App.net post resources.

 ## Post [/stream/0/posts/{post_id}]
 A Post is the other central object utilized by the App.net Stream API.
 It has rich text and annotations which comprise all of the content a users sees in their feed.
 Posts are closely tied to the follow graph...